Fort McMurray: May 2016 wildfire

 On May 3, 2016, a large wildfire burning southwest of Fort McMurray resulted in the mandatory evacuation of the community.
 Record-breaking temperatures, reaching 32.8 C, low relative humidity and strong winds contributed to the fire's rapid growth in forests affected by "an unusually dry and warm winter".

 Upwards of 88,000 people in the community and surrounding region were evacuated.
 It was Canada's largest recorded wildfire evacuation in history and third-largest recorded environmental disaster evacuation behind the 1979 Mississauga train derailment and the 1950 Red River flood.

 About one-fifth of homes in the community were reported to be destroyed in the fire.

 April 2020 flood

 On April 27, 2020, massive ice jams along the Athabasca River resulted in a major flood.
 It devastated the downtown of Fort McMurray, submerging streets and ruining businesses, cars and houses.

 Approximately 13,000 people from Fort McMurray and the surrounding area were evacuated.

+May 2024 wildfire

+On 14 May 2024, a wildfire led to the evacuation of several neighborhoods in the urban service area.

+The evacuation displaced upwards of 6,000 people from their homes in these neighborhoods.